angular/angular/packages/core/src/signals/README.md

 Internally, the signals implementation is defined in terms of two abstractions, producers and consumers.Producers represents values which can deliver change notifications, such as the various flavors of `Signal`s.
 Consumers represents a reactive context which may depend on some number of producers.
 In other words, producers produce reactivity, and consumers consume it.

-Implementers of either abstraction derive from the `ReactiveNode` base class, which models participation in the reactive graph.
-Any `ReactiveNode` can act in the role of a producer, a consumer, or both, by interacting with the appropriate subset of APIs on `ReactiveNode`.
-For example, `WritableSignal`s extend `ReactiveNode` but only operate against the producer APIs, since `WritableSignal`s don't consume other signal values.
+Implementers of either abstraction define a node object which implements the `ReactiveNode` interface, which models participation in the reactive graph.
+Any `ReactiveNode` can act in the role of a producer, a consumer, or both, by interacting with the appropriate subset of APIs.
+For example, `WritableSignal`s implement `ReactiveNode` but only operate against the producer APIs, since `WritableSignal`s don't consume other signal values.

 Some concepts are both producers _and_ consumers.
 For example, derived `computed` expressions consume other signals to produce new reactive values.